-Heating your home all winter long can add up — fast.
-But with North America’s coldest winter in 50 years, it’s also necessary.
-Unfortunately, this involves high heating costs for a lot of us which is why thermostats have become a popular choice for controlling the temperature at home.
-However, according to research, a lot of us make some costly mistakes when it comes to using it.
-In this article, we’ll look at the most common ones that people make when using their thermostat and how you can avoid them to keep your heating bill as low as possible whilst staying cozy and warm throughout the winter.
+A programmable thermostat has become a popular choice for controlling the home temperature.
+Heating your home all winter long can add up fast, but with North America’s coldest winter in 50 years, it’s also a necessity.
+Unfortunately, this involves high heating costs for a lot of us.
+However, according to research, a lot of us make some costly mistakes when it comes to using our programmable thermostat.
+In this article, we’ll look at the most common mistakes or misuses that people make when using their smart device and how you can avoid them to keep your heating bill as low as possible whilst staying cozy and warm throughout the winter.

 Unfortunately, basic central heating systems don’t allow control of individual room temperatures and all too often there is only a single thermostat located in the hallway, making it more difficult to balance the temperatures at home.
 However, a simple tip can help here: Turn on the heating and set the radiator valve in your living room to a comfortable level.
 Then set the valves in the remaining rooms that you are using one level lower.
 For example, if your living room feels comfortable at level 4 on the radiator valve, your bedroom should be at level 3 or lower.
 Finally, the thermostat in the hallway should be set to 68°F – since this is the last place to warm up, this will ensure all rooms maintain a comfortable temperature without overheating.
 Unused rooms should have their doors closed and radiators set to the lowest level.

 Mistake #2: Turning up the thermostat to heat the rooms more quickly

 Mistake #3: Leaving the thermostat set low and keeping the heating on constantly because you think it’s more efficient than turning it on and off